-With Silk Performer it is possible to call Java functions on any Java object from a BDL context with any number and type of parameter and return parameter.
-When a Java function returns a complex object, a handle for the Java object is returned in its place.
-The handle can be passed to other function calls as an input parameter, or public methods may be invoked on the object.
+Silk Performer lets you call Java methods of any Java object from a BDL context including passing parameters of any type and number.
+Return values can be retrieved equally.
+When a Java method returns a complex object, a handle to the Java object is returned in its place.
+The handle can be passed to other method calls as an input parameter, or public methods may be invoked on the object.
 There is also support for static methods, cast operations, and exception handling.